 Meanwhile, on September 28, 2016 Commission staff received a petition requesting, "that the Cambridge Historical Commission initiate with all possible haste the process of designating the Harvard Square Kiosk as a protected landmark of the City of Cambridge."
 The fifteen signatures on the original hard copy petition were verified by the Election Commission and a public hearing was scheduled for November 3.
-In addition to the submitted petition, an online petition was said to have been signed by hundreds of othersreceived 1,300 signatures.
+In addition to the submitted petition, an online petition, was said to have received with over 1,3001,800 signatures to date, was circulated on change.org.
 At the hearing on November 3 numerous citizens expressed concern about the future of the kiosk.
 Despite reservations about the duplicative nature of landmarking a structure that was already protected by the Harvard Square Conservation District, the Commission voted 6-0 to initiate the study.